segmentio/segment-docs/src/connections/destinations/catalog/canny-functions/index.md

 5. Click **Configure Canny (Actions)**.
 6. Select an existing Source to connect to Canny (Actions).
 7. Enter your configuration settings.
-8. Update hte API key in the Canny (Actions) destination settings.
+8. Update the API key in the Canny (Actions) destination settings.
 9. Enable the destination and save changes.

 {% include components/actions-fields.html %}